Ashish Nadar, Scholar — Thesis: Secure Systems Should Be Explainable

 Architecture

-Five foundational principles that transform theory into operational reality
+Five foundational principles from Ashish Nadar's scholarly research that transform theory into operational reality

 01